skule/bylaws/manuals/hi-skule-manual.md

    1. Attending all Hi-Skule™ events as a volunteer.

 ## Executive Qualifications
+1. The Vice Director, Events should have:
+   1. Strong leadership and organizational skills
+   1. Excellent communication and creative problem-solving abilities
+   1. Ability to manage multiple people and synthesize feedback from diverse teams
+   1. A collaborative mindset and openness to cross-functional teamwork
+   1. Experience with at least some of Google Workspace (Docs, Sheets, Drive), Canva, Zeffy, Slack, and email marketing tools (Mailchimp or equivalent)
+   1. Ideally, experience with event planning, project management, or marketing campaigns
+1. The Vice Director, Operations should have:
+   1. Strong leadership and analytical skills
+   1. Excellent communication and interpersonal abilities
+   1. Strong attention to detail and organizational capabilities
+   1. Ability to manage multiple internal teams and oversee workflows
+   1. Experience with at least some of Google Workspace (Docs, Drive), Zeffy & Stripe, Slack, Wix or WordPress (for website management), and budgeting tools (such as Google Sheets or Microsoft Excel)
+   1. Ideally, experience with budgeting, mentorship programming, or administrative coordination
 1. The Logistics Coordinator(s) should have:
    1. Strong verbal and written communication skills
    1. Good time management and organizational skills